What is the Honors Program?

 - Most students conduct their honors projects over the course of their senior year, taking H196A in fall and H196B in spring.
 Other options (e.g. summer and fall) are possible, if arranged in advance.

-- All applications, regardless of semester, are due by the end of the 5th week of the semester
+- All applications, fall or spring, are due by the end of the third week of instruction.
+The course must then be added by the campus' add/drop deadline.

 How Do I Get More Guidance and Information?